marcanpilami/jChronix/chronix-doc/src/site/sphinx/plandev/parallelism.rst

 *transition parallelism*.

-The first case, waiting for the result on every Place before deciding wether the transition is possible or not, is the *normal transition*.
+The first case, waiting for the result on every Place before deciding whether the transition is possible or not, is the *normal transition*.
 It is very simple to
 grasp: a State must be completely done before the Plan is allowed to go on.
 This is the default.
 Some usual patterns are detailed in the first part of this